 Ways To Include Pineapple In Baby’s Diet

-Pineapple is available in various forms like fresh, canned, and frozen.
+Pineapples can make great baby food for a baby’s introduction to solids.
+Pineapple is available in fresh, canned, and frozen forms, making it a versatile fruit for babies during the weaning period.
 You can pick either of them to prepare a dish for your baby.
-However, it is always good to use fresh pineapple instead of other alternatives like canned or frozen pineapple.
+However, using fresh pineapple instead of other alternatives like canned or frozen pineapple is always good.

-Below are some nutritionally sumptuous ways in which you can introduce pineapple to your baby.
+Below are some nutritionally sumptuous ways in which you can introduce pineapple to your baby as a part of their diet.

 For Babies 4-6 months

 For babies under six months of age, exclusive breastfeeding is recommended.
-However, some babies do show readiness towards solid food at the age of four months.
+However, some babies do show readiness toward solid food and spoon-feeding at the age of four months.
 As you intend to introduce pineapple, a pineapple puree is the simplest recipe to try.
 Once the baby seems comfortable, then you can try mixing pineapple with other foods.
-There are some recipes too that you could consider.
+Find below the recipe for making Pineapple puree and Pineapple Yogurt.

-This recipe is a blend of yogurt and pineapple, thus making the preparation rich in protein and micronutrients essential for a baby.
+This recipe is a soft blend of yogurt and pineapple, thus making this easy-to-digest preparation rich in protein and micronutrients essential for a baby.

 You will need: